vidyabhandari/Voice-Assistant/README.md

 - Add your `.env.local` to the dashboard
 - Ensure large binaries/models are excluded from Git or uploaded to a CDN

----

-## 📄 License

-MIT License.
-See `LICENSE` for details.

----

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first.

----

-## 📬 Contact

-For help, questions, or suggestions, open an [issue](https://github.com/your-username/whisper-tts-assistant/issues).